-About Unregulated Contaminant Monitoring Rule 3
+About Unregulated Contaminant Monitoring Rule 4

 Our utility is committed to protecting public health and meets or surpasses all state and federal health standards for tap water.
-To help advance the science of drinking water, the rule was enacted January, 2013 and we collected data for the EPA in 2013 and 2014.
-Collecting information about the occurrence of these compounds in water supplies is the first step in the EPA's efforts to determine whether they should be regulated.
+To help advance the science of drinking water, the rule was effective January 19, 2017 and we collected data for the EPA's efforts to determine whether they should be regulated.
 The presence of a compound does not necessarily equate to a health risk; the concentration of a compound is a far more important factor in determining whether there are health implications.
 We will closely monitor both the concentrations of these compounds and the EPA's health studies and will keep you informed of any developments.
-Should the EPA utimately determine that regulation is warranted, we will take whatever steps are necessary to protect the health of our customers.
+Should the EPA ultimately determine that regulation is warranted, we will take whatever steps are necessary to protect the health of our customers.
+Detected results are listed above.
+For a copy of all results, please call 330-678-0077.

 The EPA requires regular sampling to ensure drinking water safety.
-The City of Akron Water Supply Bureau conducted sampling for bacteria, microcystins, inorganic, radiological, synthetic organic, and volatile organic contaminants in 2017.
-Samples were tested for 101 different contaminants, most of which were not detected in the Akron water supply.
+The City of Akron Water Supply Bureau conducted sampling for bacteria, algal toxins, inorganic, synthetic organic, and volatile organic contaminants in 2019.
+Samples were tested for 96 different contaminants, most of which were not detected in the Akron water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.